Organizing and Keeping Important Records | Livestrong

 3. Store Medical Records

-Medical Records and Health Information to Store
+Medical Records and Health Information to Save

 • Medical records and receipts, invoices and statements for prescriptions, medical equipment and health care provider and hospital visits.